 At eighteen year I quitted school and together with my then boyfriend we took over a publishing house in distress.
 By working very hard we were able to make this a success with three weekly papers and related activities in publicity.
-The business flourished, but I was not happy.
+The business flourished, but I kept missing something to be truly happy.

 After fourteen years I took a big leap, bade farewell to the publishing house and moved to Florence taking a sabbatical.
 I wasn’t prepared but this was the beginning of a whole new journey in my life.

-I was looking for growth, movement, development, grasping opportunities and decided to return to school.
-In 2004 I was allowed in to the Royal Academy of Visual Arts in The Hague (Koninklijke Academie van Beeldende Kunsten – KABK) and graduated in 2009 with the 3D piece of art Caleidoscopia.
+I was looking for growth, movement, development, a new opportunity and decided to go back to school.
+In 2004 I was allowed to go to the Royal Academy of Art in The Hague (Royal Academy of Art – KABK) and graduated in 2009 with the 3D artwork Caleidoscopia.

 This is where my new life as a visual artist started and to my great joy the interest in my work grew, even in my beloved Italy.
 To my surprise, I received an invitation from the Venice Biennale in 2015.
 The following years I spent most of my time in Venice and in a completely new life I got to know many new people, a new language and culture that has given my life new dimensions.
 I already had the Dutch independence thinker in me, the Italian artist of life was embedded.